-On February 18, 2021, we entered into a global exclusive license agreement and strategic collaboration with Lilly, which became effective on March 27, 2021, to develop and commercialize R552, a RIP1 inhibitor, for the treatment of non-CNS diseases.
+On February 18, 2021, we entered into a global exclusive license agreement and strategic collaboration with Lilly (Lilly Agreement), which became effective on March 27, 2021, to develop and commercialize R552, a RIP1 inhibitor, for the treatment of non-CNS diseases.
 In addition, the collaboration is aimed at developing additional RIP1 inhibitors for the treatment of CNS diseases.
 Pursuant to the terms of the license agreement, we granted to Lilly exclusive rights to develop and commercialize R552 and related RIP1 inhibitors in all indications worldwide.
 The agreement became effective in March 2021 upon clearance under the Hart-Scott-Rodino (HSR) Antitrust Improvements Act of 1976.
 The parties' collaboration is governed through a joint governance committee and appropriate subcommittees.

 We are responsible for 20% of development costs for R552 in the U.S., Europe, and Japan, up to a specified cap.
 Lilly is responsible for funding the remainder of all development activities for R552 and other non-CNS disease development candidates.
-We have the right to opt-out of co-funding the R552 development activities in the U.S., Europe and Japan at two different specified times.
-If we exercise our first opt-out right (no later than September 30, 2023), we will continue to fund our share of the R552 development activities in the U.S., Europe, and Japan up to a maximum funding commitment of \$65.0 million through April 1, 2024.
-If we decide not to exercise our opt-out rights, we will be required to share in global development costs of up to certain amounts at a specified cap, as provided for in the agreement.
+We have the right to opt- out of co-funding the R552 development activities in the U.S., Europe and Japan at two different specified times.
+If we exercise our first opt- out right (no later than September 30, 2023), under the Lilly Agreement, we are required to fund our share of the R552 development activities in the U.S., Europe and Japan at two different specified times.
+If we fact development activities in the U.S., Europe and Japan at two different specified times.
+If we exercise our first opt- out right (no later than September 30, 2023), under the Lilly Agreement, we are required to fund our share of the R552 development activities in the U.S., Europe, and Japan up to a maximum funding commitment of \$65.0 million through April 1, 2024.
+If we decide not to exercise our opt- out rights, we will be required to share in global development costs of up to certain amounts at a specified cap, as provided for in the Lilly Agreement.

-We are responsible for performing and funding initial discovery and identification of CNS disease development candidates, which is expected to be completed by the end of fiscal year 2021.
+We are responsible for performing and funding initial discovery and identification of CNS disease development candidates.
 Following candidate selection, Lilly will be responsible for performing and funding all future development and commercialization of the CNS disease development candidates.

 Under the terms of the license agreement, we were entitled to receive a non-refundable and non-creditable upfront cash payment amounting to \$125.0 million, which we received in April 2021, and a potential for an additional \$30.0 million in milestone payments upon the achievement of specified development and regulatory milestones by non-CNS disease products and \$255.0 million in milestone payments upon the achievement of specified development and regulatory milestones by CNS disease products.
 We are also eligible to receive up to \$100.0 million in sales milestone payments on a product-by-product basis for non-CNS disease products and up to \$150.0 million in sales milestone payments on a product-by-product basis for CNS disease products.
-In addition, depending on the extent of our co-funding of R552 development activities, we would be entitled to receive tiered royalty payments on net sales of CNS disease products.
-We would be entitled to receive tiered royalty payments on net sales of CNS disease products and offsets.
-We would be entitled to receive tiered royalty payments on net sales of CNS disease products and offsets.
+In addition, depending on the extent of our co-funding of R552 development activities, we would be entitled to receive tiered royalty payments on net sales of CNS disease products and offsets.
 We would be entitled to receive tiered royalty payments on net sales of CNS disease products up to low-double digits, subject to certain standard reductions and offsets.